Rhododendron macrophyllum

-Rhododendron macrophyllum, the Pacific rhododendron, California rosebay, California rhododendron, coast rhododendron or big leaf rhododendron, is a large-leaved species of Rhododendron native to the Pacific Coast of North America.
+Rhododendron macrophyllum, also known as the Pacific rhododendron, California rose bay, California rhododendron, coast rhododendron or big leaf rhododendron, is a large-leaved species of Rhododendron native to the Pacific Coast of North America.
 It is the state flower of Washington.

 Description

 It is an evergreen shrub growing up to 2-9 m tall.
 The leaves, retained for 2–3 years, are 7-23 cm long and 3-7 cm broad.
 The flowers are 2.8-4 cm long, with five lobes on the corolla; color is usually pink, although variants exist.

 Distribution

 The northern limit of its range is somewhat north of the border between Canada and the United States in British Columbia.
 It is found as far south as Monterey Bay in California.
 It is widely distributed in the Coast Mountains and Cascade Range.
 It is less abundant in the coastal mountains of Washington and northern Oregon and more common south of the Siuslaw River.
 It is mostly coastal in distribution but extends its range eastward to locations in the Cascade Mountains in Oregon, Washington and British Columbia.